bo-rc/IRL-lab-management/lab-manual.md

 ### Desk area
 IRL includes twelve CSL studio desks numbered from 53 to 64.
 IRL explicitly labels those desks with labels from D1 to D12.
 Cubic desks at the desk area are used as hoteling seats, which may be reserved by users by using the [online application form](http://robotics.illinois.edu/apply-desk/).
 Desk D10 is reserved for IRL daily users who have appointments shown on the online schedule.
 Frequent users of IRL may apply through the IRL staff to use the space for a long period provided the following rules are followed:
+* Desk application must be done [online](http://robotics.illinois.edu/apply-desk/)
 *	The user must have an active project at IRL approved by the IRL staff.
-*	The longest use time that can be requested at one time is one semester.
+*	The longest use time that can be requested at one time is one month.
 *	Renewal is possible and must be approved by the IRL staff.
   *	IRL staff may turn down the renewal for reasons including but not limited to the following: the space is not used more than 50% of the requested time, project priority, high demand of the Desk area from other users currently in the waiting list.
+* Each IRL-approved project will be able to hold two desks if demand is high.
+If demand is low and IRL can satisfy the need for desks, IRL-approved projects can hold as many desks as IRL can provide.
 *	All lab rules are followed by the user.
 Failure to follow lab rules may result in consequences up to and including immediate termination of rights to use desk space.
 *	Failure to pay an applicable “hoteling fee” if such a fee is applicable
 *	Failure to maintain and clean spaces after use may result in cleaning charges imposed to the user and user’s supervisor.
 Daily users may use D9 and D10 which are not allocated to long-time users.
 Desks D9 and D10 must be cleaned daily.
 If all cubic desks are filled and a user want to have a desk for a long period, the user can email the lab manager who keeps a waiting list for requests of cubic desks.
 The user on the top of the waiting list will be served first when a desk is available.
 The IRL staff reserve the right to terminate the use of the Desk area and other lab facilities at any time.

 IRL users can use the cubic desks at the Desk area for their office need.
 The cubic desk should not be used as a working bench to build or repair robots.
 The cubic desks are meant for users to read papers, web-browsing for the purpose of the experiment etc. Please do not use the cubic desks as a working bench.
 However, the users can connect their computers to their robots for data downloading and other analysis provided that:
 *	the robot is not powered by the main battery and any moving part of the robot is secured or removed.